Research projects at the Centre for Appearance Research (CAR)

-See how the CAR research projects make a difference.
+Find out how the research at CAR makes a difference.

-Research projects related to our themes, Visible difference and Body image can be found below.
-See how these projects make a difference.
+Research projects related to our themes, Visible Difference and Body Image, can be found below.
+Find out more about how these projects make a difference.

 This 2-year international project involves developing and testing a training programme for healthcare professionals in five European countries to facilitate patient adjustment to the challenges of living with a visible difference.
 The training is based on the principles of Acceptance and Commitment Therapy (ACT).

 CAR are collaborating with experts from eight countries to deliver the project.
 The training will be carried out to a range of health professionals in Romania, Greece, Cyprus, Slovenia and Estonia.